markpp/Thermal-Activity-Surveillance-System-TASS/thermal capture/README.md

 When transferring files, use filezilla.
 The large number of files cannot be transferred to usb stick or compressed to e.g. .zip

+# Password

+raspberry (even if you want to use VNC Viewer it's raspberry)

 # TODO

 The camera can be unstable and unreachable.
 Reasons might be a loose connection or unstable voltage resulting in bad initialization.
 Current solution reboot or unplug camera and keep trying.
 If capturing, a green LED will blick with a spacing of a few seconds because of disk activity.
 This should be improved so the system is more robust and it should be easier to see if things are working.